 What Other Schemes Are Available?

-The Help to Buy Shared Ownership scheme is another excellent way to buy a newly built home.
+The Shared Ownership scheme is another excellent way to buy a newly built home.
 If you are eligible under the scheme, you purchase between 25% and 75% of the value of the property.
 You will need a deposit and a mortgage to pay for the share of the house that you want to buy.
 The remaining share is owned by a housing association, and you will pay rent comprising up to 3% of this amount.
-Please click here to find out more about Shared Ownership.
+Find out more about Shared Ownership here.